Edward Snowden On Trump Administration's Recent Arrest of an Alleged Journalistic Source

 Strat

-If revealing top-secret information can "harm political enemies," isn't that exactly what whistle-blowing is for?
-If the information is top secret but couldn't harm political enemies, then revealing it would be espionage.
-The thing about "harm political enemies" is that information that is harmful to someone politically shouldn't exist.
 If it does, it's because the person whom it would harm did something wrong.

-And that means that blowing the whistle is precisely the right thing to do.
+You have a very limited view of what constitutes harm.
+Here's a simple example: the leader of the free world (President of the US in case you missed the reference) is in the middle of negotiation with another county on some treaty matter that you happen to oppose.
+The discussions are secret so that all parties can speak openly and frankly about their concerns.
+The location of the next round of discussions is secret to protect the safety of the participants.
+YOU l

 Reality Winner a Whistleblower?
-(Score:5, Interesting)
+(Score:4, Interesting)

 I think not.